idan424/MRI_enhancement/README.md

 How To Use This
 ---------------

-1. Download all files
+1. Clone the repo using `git clone https://github.com/idan424/MRI_enhancement`
-2. Check for and install relevant dependencies `install .`
+2. Check for and install relevant dependencies `install`.
 3. (Optional) Replace images in the `images` folder with your own images
-4. Run `main.py` , or `python3 "./src/main.py"`
+4. Run `main.py` , or `python3 "main.py"` in a console

-    _ (Optional) Input your desired clipping threshold, and grid size _ Choose your image file(s)
+- (Optional) Input your desired clipping threshold, and grid size
-    _ Repeat as needed
+- Choose your image file(s)
+- Saving with a checkbox

 Testing